Marwan951/LibraryManager/README.md

 ✅ Data Loading: Read book records from a file and populate Java objects.
 ✅ Sorting: Organize the collection by title, author, or year using bubble sort.
-✅ Search: Locate books by title, author, or year using case-insensitive search.
+✅ Search: Locate books by title, author, or year using a case-insensitive search.
 ✅ User Interaction: Navigate the system via a console-based interface.
 ✅ Logging: Log every user action to a file for tracking/debugging.
 ✅ Persistence: Save/load system state using serialization.